connexcs/docs/getting-started.md

 Following figure demonstrates the Edit Carrier button:

-[carrier-dashboard]
+![alt text][carrier-dashboard]

 ### Searching Carriers
 Users can search anything about a Carrier by writing the query in the Search text field.
 #### Customizing The View

-[carriers]
+![alt text][carriers]

 You can customize the view of your Carriers page and select the columns which you want to view, only.
-On the extreme right, click on the menu button, and check the columns you want to view.
+On the far right, click on the menu button, and check the columns you want to view.

 [add-customer]: https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/add-customer.png "Add Customer"
 [add-dashboard]: https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/customer-dashboard.png "Customer Dashboard"